nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         coffee-6f4b79b975-xpfvr   1/1     Running   0          21s
         tea-6fb46d899f-j2mqs      1/1     Running   0          21s

+|
-6. Copy and Past the manifest below into a new file called cafe-secret.yaml
+- Step 6: Copy and Past the manifest below into a new file called cafe-secret.yaml

 That manifest deploys a certificate and keys that will be used later for TLS traffic.